avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 - A public PKI is must start today preparing its CAs for issuing S/MIME certificates, necessitating the inclusion of hybrid capabilities.
 The question arises: which path should be pursued?

-In this document, intended to be a dynamic resource, our main objective is to compile a list of use cases and categorize them based on prominent features.
+In this document, intended to be a dynamic resource, our main objective is to compile a list of digital signature use cases and categorize them based on prominent features.
 Examples include distinguishing between long-lived and short-lived scenarios, whether they include a negotiated protocol, or if backward compatibility is required.

 We also explore the migration strategies that have appeard so far, proposing the most suitable fit for each of the properties identified in each use case.
+Some of these migration stategies make use of hybrid cryptography, i.e., use both tranditional and post-quantum cryptography.
+There are several concepts for hybrid cryptography.

+The motivation to take into account hybrid cryptography during the migration phase arises from the requirement of having long-lived assertions, i.e., digital signatures that require long term validation, as well as the uncertainty surrounding the longevity of traditional cryptographic methods and lack of complete trust in emerging PQC algorithms.

-An additional dimention of the problem space is represented by the requirements coming from regulatory bodies, which, in several cases will differ from state to state in regard to post-quantum algorithms and acceptable migration strategies.
+An additional factor to consider is represented by the requirements coming from regulatory bodies, which, in several cases will differ among legislations, in regard to post-quantum algorithms and acceptable migration strategies.
 For example {{bsi.quantum-safe.crypto}}, recommends the incorporation of post-quantum cryptographic algorithms within hybrid cryptographic schemes, as a proactive response to the quantum threat.
+On the contrary, {{CNSA2-0}} recommends specific post-quantum cryptographic algorithms for each use case.

 ## Requirements Language